How do Grains Effect Zinc Absorption?

 Knowing about the importance of Zinc and what a deficiency looks like can help you if your dog is not feeling well.
 You can get zinc from the chemist or supermarket for humans.
 The dosage rate is 5mg per kg bodyweight per day.
 So, a 20kg dog can have up to 100mg of zinc per day.
 Feed the zinc in the evening a few hours after the meal.

-Stay Loyal Original formula already has over 200mg/kg of Zinc.
+Stay Loyal Chicken, Lamb, Fish formula already has over 200mg/kg of Zinc.
 This is more than enough for the average dog, however some dogs with deficiencies will need more.
 It’s best to consult your vet if you suspect a Zinc deficiency.